thomaskreutzer/thomaskreutzer.github.io/_posts/2019-05-24-NiFi-Two-Way-TLS-with-Powershell-and-Windows.markdown

 {% endhighlight %}

-You can also get the thumbpring and pass it right from the cert.
+You can also get the thumbprint and pass it right from the cert.

 {% highlight shell %}
 $Cert = New-Object System.Security.Cryptography.X509Certificates.X509Certificate2